Top OSS Incident Response Tools

 What are OSS incident response tools?

-What do OSS IR tools bring to the table?
+What capabilities can OSS IR tools provide?

-Additional benefits include:
+Potential benefits include:

-• Lower overall incident impact
+• May help lessen incident impact

-How we chose top incident response tools
+How to chose incident response tools

 IR tools can either be commercial or open-source.
-When selecting any IR tool, it's critical to evaluate key features like automated alerts and notifications, integration capabilities, flexible reporting and analytics, customization options, and scalability.
+When selecting any IR tool, it’s helpful to evaluate key features like automated alerts and notifications, integration capabilities, flexible reporting and analytics, customization options, and scalability.
 For OSS, it also helps to look for community support, documentation, and a user-friendly interface.

 • Digital forensics and live response